+Can happiness be measured?
+Is it the outcome of a single factor or is it a multidimensional construct?
 Does a higher income suggest a higher level of happiness?
-Can we compare happiness levels between different countries based on their average per capita incomes?
+Can we compare happiness levels between different countries based on their individual incomes?
 Is there a cutoff level of absolute income that can keep us from being unhappy, or is happiness a relative concept which cannot be measured?

-Although there exists an established relationship between income and happiness, studies have shown that happiness does not rise indefinitely with a rising income, but that there is a point after which more income does not significantly lead to greater happiness if we look at the life evaluation component of subjective well-being.
-This satiation point occurs at different levels of income in different regions and countries based on price levels and costs of living, and it also differs between genders and different educational levels (Jebb, Tay, Diener & Oishi, 2018).
+Although there exists an established relationship between income and happiness, studies have shown that happiness does not rise indefinitely with a rising income.
+There is a point after which more income does not significantly lead to greater happiness, when considering the life evaluation component of subjective wellbeing.
+This satiation point occurs at different levels of income in different regions and countries based on price levels and costs of living, and it also differs between genders and educational levels (Jebb and others, 2018).

-Focusing on the Arab region, we applied our most recent regional purchasing power parity estimates for 2019 to estimate the price of happiness in 16 Arab countries after adjusting the price of happiness reported by Arney (2021) to accommodate for price changes and reflect the 2019 price, and we presented our results in US Dollars for ease of comparison.
-Given diversity and cost of living differences between Arab countries, happiness satiation points vary widely from one Arab country to another as shown in figure 1.
+Focusing on the Arab region, the most recent regional purchasing power parity (PPP) estimates for 2019 were applied to estimate the price of happiness in 16 Arab countries, after adjusting the price of happiness reported by Arney (2021) to accommodate for price changes and reflect the 2019 price.
+The results were presented in United States dollars for ease of comparison.
+Given diversity and cost of living differences between Arab countries, happiness satiation points vary widely between Arab countries, as shown in figure 1.

 Arney, J. (2021, March 9).
 The Price of Happiness in Every Country.
 Expensivity. https://www.expensivity.com/price-of-happiness-by-country